AlexNeugroschl/JAX_Risk_Engine/docs/planning/traderx-bond-integration-roadmap.md

-requirement — no existing config in this codebase takes an absolute maturity date, only a relative tenor — and it is worth flagging early because it touches the same "date arithmetic" territory the existing e2e test suite's own docstrings warn about repeatedly (calendar-day vs. business-day advance, `ORE.Period` fractional parsing — the latter a real bug this codebase hit and fixed in `engine/calibration/basket.py`, worth re-checking for at `BondConfig` build time).
+requirement — no existing config in this codebase takes an absolute maturity date, only a relative tenor — and it is worth flagging early because it touches the same "date arithmetic" territory the existing e2e test suite's own docstrings warn about repeatedly (calendar-day vs. business-day advance, `ORE.Period` fractional parsing — a known trap in `engine/calibration/basket.py`, worth re-checking for at `BondConfig` build time).

 **Accrued interest — build it, don't inherit the exclusion.** TraderX's own extract excludes accrued interest by explicit design (`closingMark` is a clean price).
 That is the right choice